funkhaus/fuxt-shopify/README.md

 Integrated with Google Tag Manager for Enhanced Ecommerce https://developers.google.com/analytics/devguides/collection/gtagjs/enhanced-ecommerce

-## Instructions
+## Install Instructions

 Note that for the Shopify API there is no "cart", they refer to that as a "Checkout".
+We have tried to follow that convention.

-Explain Loading property increments event
+1. Install required packages.
+See dependencies in `package.json` file for list.

-1. In Nuxt config, set shopify endpoint and headers, get your Shopify access token here (where?).
+1. In Nuxt config, set Shopify endpoint and headers, get your Shopify access token here (where?).

-Explain all the store actions
+1. Copy settings from `nuxt.config.js`

 ## Required files